Comprehending Mesothelioma: Indications, Treatment, and Prevention

 3. Pericardial asbestos-related cancer

-This rare and aggressive cancer, pericardial mesothelioma, Asbestos exposure is the leading factor behind the development of this condition, a mineral that was once widely used in various industries for its heat-resistant properties.
+This rare and aggressive cancer, pericardial mesothelioma, Asbestos exposure is the leading factor behind the development of this condition, a mineral widely utilized in multiple industries for its heat-resistant attributes.

 Here are some key points about pericardial mesothelioma: